G. de P. — We seem to be increasing in numbers all the time. Are there any questions this evening?

 I hope that my meaning is clear.
 Is it?
 [Silence.]
-Please do not all answer at once, but do you understand, Companions, what I am trying to tell you?
+Please do not all answer at once, but do you understand what I am trying to tell you?

 G. de P. — I think I have your idea, and the answer is yes.
 Coming out of the intermanvantaric nirvana means entering upon the beginning of a new cycle of manifestation.
 This entering upon it is done by throwing out from yourself, by oozing out from yourself, various vehicles, in which you will thereafter live and work throughout that manvantaric cycle of manifestation.
 Time and time again on all the different planes you will be doing this, just as you have done it in your present incarnation as a man.
 Do you understand?

-Student — Yes, but may I ask something else?
+Student — Yes.
 These atoms which we have thrown off and which we have used to build our vehicles, have they a separate line of evolution of their own?
 Have the monads behind these atoms to pass up through the various stages of evolution: mineral, vegetable, and animal, finally becoming men such as we are?